 If the culture never developed written language, the myth would be handed down by oral historians.
 This is why many ancient myths were poetry, which was easier to remember and recite.

 The climate and geography also play a part in mythology.
 Regions with notable mountains often make them important to their myths (for example, Mount Fuji or Mount Olympus).
-Cultures that rely on the sea would have many sea gods, and cultures that live in an environment with no snow would never conceive of a god of ice.
+Cultures that rely on the sea would have many sea gods, and cultures that live in an environment with no snow might never conceive of a god of ice.
 Meanwhile, a culture where winter is a dangerous, harsh time of year might have many, often vengeful, winter deities.

 5. Consider how history changes myths

 One of the fundamental differences between a myth and any other story is how embedded they are in the cultural psych.
 Myths are retold over time.
-No single version that is entirely correct, because over the centuries characters, events and places have changed in both subtle and dramatic ways.
+No single version is entirely correct, because over the centuries characters, events and places have changed in both subtle and dramatic ways.

 Information is lost as things are misheard, records are destroyed or retellings contradict each other.
 For example, Ancient Egyptian script did not record vowels, which means the names of Egyptian gods are partially guesswork.